Articles of Protection

 As mentioned before corn constitutes the base of the Mexican diet and the informal food stalls in Mexican urban areas aren't the exception, this type of commerce constitutes a third of Mexico's city's food sales.
 These food stalls continue to use disposable plastic as the main way to serve and sell food, disregarding the law that bans single-use plastics such as containers and plastic bags.

-Mexico’s City local farmers, the city has around 2 thousand corn producers, which are largely concentrated in Milpa Alta, an area that houses at least 12 corn varieties.
-Specifically, she worked with Mujeres de la Tierra (Woman of the earth), a community organisation supporting women who have experienced domestic violence.
+Articles of Protection seeks to find a substitution to disposable plastics with locally sourced biomaterials, like corn waste, that can also be returned to earth as nutrients, reducing plastic waste and closing a loop in the corn crop and food commerce.
+Taina Campos created a series of vessels that can be used to serve, protect and transport food — made with discarded corn husks.
+To design the vessels, Taina Campos worked with Mexico City's local farmers, the city has around two thousand corn producers, which are largely concentrated in Milpa Alta, an area that houses at least 12 corn varieties.
+Specifically, she worked with Mujeres de la Tierra (Woman of the Earth), a community organisation supporting women who have experienced domestic violence.
 To become financially independent, the women make and sell tortillas, tamales, and atole, which are made from the corn they grow locally.

-To produce the vessels Taina collects the corn husk that is not used to wrap the tamales, then using corn starch as a binder, she moulds the corn husk at a 3d printed mould and lets it dry directly in the sun.
+To produce the vessels the designer collects the corn husk, not used to wrap the tamales, then using corn starch as a binder, she moulds the corn husk into 3D printed mould and lets it dry directly in the sun.